jcarlosmayo/jcarlosmayo.github.io/_posts/2025-07-16-terraform-azure-container-apps-with-virtual-network.md

 ---
 layout:     post
 title:      "Azure Container App TCP port access"
-subtitle:   "How to configure the resources needed in Terraform"
+subtitle:   "Teraform basic configurationthe basic How to configure the resources needed in Terraform"
 date:       2025-07-17 18:00:00
 author:     "Juan Carlos Mayo"
 header-img: "img/post-default-bg.png"
 ---

 If you want to expose a TCP port from a Container App Azure will require you to deploy it within a [Virtual Network](https://learn.microsoft.com/en-us/azure/container-apps/ingress-overview#tcp).
-The interesting part is that that is pretty much all you need.
+The interesting part is that - unless you have other requirements - is pretty much all you need.
 No Application Gateway, Private DNS Zone, Private Link...
-Accessibility is still managed by the Container App ingress configuration so even though it is publicly accessible it is easy to set restrictions on who can access your application.
+And you can still control access through the Container App ingress configuration, making it very easy to manage access rights.

 <p align="center">
     <img src="{{ site.baseurl }}/img/post-terraform-azure-container-apps-with-virtual-network/container-app-tcp.png" />
 </p>

-What it is important to note is that the Container App Environment must be configured to use a [workload profile](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview), which will enable us to link it to a subnet, and hence to a virtual network.
+To attach a virtual network to a container app, the associated container app environment must be configured to use a [workload profile](https://learn.microsoft.com/en-us/azure/container-apps/workload-profiles-overview), which is then linked to a subnet within the virtual network.

-In Terraform, the resources can be configured in the following separate files.
+In Terraform, this means configuring four separate resources which you can see split below in three separate files.

 `network.tf`